justapawsibility/mfos-next/README.md

 ## neopkg

-say goodbye to motherfuckin pkg we now have `neopkg` commands are more or less the same now packages are downloaded online! go to the knbn1/mfos-next-packages repo for packages that are available
+say goodbye to motherfuckin pkg we now have `neopkg`

+commands are more or less the same but now packages are downloaded online!

+go to the knbn1/mfos-next-packages repo for packages that are available